Phone hours, email adresses and mailing adresss. Find it hereRead more ›

-The social dog has not received the same practical training as the assistance dog, as focus is on the dog being friendly, well-behaved and sociable.
+We also train social dogs.
+The social dog has not received the same practical training as the service dog, as focus is on the dog being friendly, well-behaved and sociable.

 A social dog may be be placed with a family with a disabled child.
 The child will be involved in caring for the dog, its continued training, grooming and nursing.
 The overall responsibility for the dog however will always be with the adults in the family.